 We are a board game family and we have a ton of them.
 My husband and I both like board games but are the first to admit that some are just painful to suffer through.
-They are either too basic to hold our attention or have convoluted rules, or are just a slight tweak on a classic game in order to throw in some licensed characters.
+Some board games are either too basic to hold our attention or have convoluted rules, others are just a slight tweak on a classic game in order to throw in some licensed characters.

 We play enough board games around here that I consider myself enough of an expert to know when we’ve found game that are fun for both our kids and keep the adults entertained.
 So with that in mind, here are a few of the best family board games, in our ever-so-humble opinion.
 Affiliate links ahead.

 Tried and True Family Board Games

 Ticket to Ride – This is probably my personal favorite.
 It’s a bit of a time commitment as it takes 30-60 minutes to play through the game, but it involves an element of strategy and planning that keeps me going.
 Plus, it’s entirely possible that you’ll have no idea who the winner is until the very end of the game, so that element keeps everyone on their toes.

 Ticket to Ride now comes in multiple versions.
 Ticket to Ride New York is a shorter game if you have younger kids or shorter attention spans

 Qwirkle – This was the first game that we played that gave me a glimpse of life after Chutes and Ladders and it will always hold a special place in my heart.
 It says it’s for ages 6 and up and I think that’s about accurate, but we’ve played with just a group of adults and had a great time.

 We actually have the Ocean version of this game, but there are several options, including Harry Potter and Frozen branded games.
 You have to shift the tiles around the board to make paths to the objects you’re trying to collect.
 Since you recreate the board every single time you play, this game keeps everyone on their toes.